Thursday, 3 Oct 2024

 The UM-TT is conducted on a 400-meter running track, with marker cones placed every 50 meters.
 The test begins at a walking speed of 6 km per hour (5 Mets) and increases by 1.2 km per hour (1 Met) every two minutes.
 Audio cues from a pre-recorded tape signal the change in speed.
 The test is terminated when the subject falls five or more meters short of the designated marker or when they feel they cannot continue.

-Tham Khảo Thêm: Pool Rules
+Tham Khảo Thêm: 4-Level Abdominal Strength Test

 Scoring